ljones140/CV/README.md

 **Cass Art** (Nov 2010 to Jul 2013)
 Independent Art Supplier Retailer
 *Logistics Manager*
-Worked in Head office for Cass Art while they were a start up.
+Worked in Head office for Cass Art while they were a start up
 Responsible for the delivery of stock from between sites and from suppliers.
-Provided IT support for tills and office PCs.
+Provided IT support for tills and office PCs
 Responsible for facilities and health and safety

 **Cass Art** (Nov 2007 to Nov 2010)